Dinosaur (2000 film): Plot

-Meanwhile, two Carnotaurus have been tracking the herd.
-Kron's Altirhinus lieutenant Bruton reports the approaching predators, after surviving an attack during a scouting mission.
-Kron quickly ushers the herd away from the lake, deliberately leaving Aladar, the lemurs, the elderly dinosaurs, and the injured Bruton behind, hoping that they will slow their pursuers down.
-Aladar and Neera are against this, but Kron considers Aladar a threat, silences him and forces Neera to leave him.
-The abandoned group takes shelter in a cave as night falls, but the predators catch up to them and attack.
-Bruton sacrifices himself to cause a cave-in that kills one of the Carnotaurus, forcing the survivor to retreat.
+Meanwhile, a pair of Carnotaurus are tracking the herd, ambushing a scouting party led by Kron's lieutenant Bruton, who escapes with severe wounds to warn the others of the approaching predators.
+Kron has the herd deliberately abandon Aladar, the lemurs, the elderly dinosaurs, and Bruton, hoping they will slow the pursuers down.
+The group takes shelter in a cave during a rainstorm, with the Carnotaurus finding and attacking them during the night.
+Bruton sacrifices himself to cause a cave-in that kills one of the Carnotaurus, forcing the other to retreat.

-The group ventures deeper into the cave, but they reach a dead end.
-Though Aladar briefly loses hope, Baylene uses her strength to smash through the wall, and they arrive at the Nesting Grounds on the other side.
-Eema notices that a landslide of rocks has blocked off the usual entrance to the valley.
-Aladar rushes off to warn Kron, and finds him forcing the herd to climb over the landslide, unaware of the sheer drop on the other side.
-Kron stubbornly attacks Aladar, while attempting to retrieve his leadership and takes his warnings, but Neera intervenes on Aladar's behalf.
-She and the herd follow Aladar, while Kron tries to climb the rocks by himself.
+Venturing deeper into the cave, the group reaches a dead end, causing Aladar to briefly lose hope.
+Baylene reproaches him for giving up, and uses her strength to smash through the wall, revealing the lush Nesting Grounds on the other side.
+As the group briefly celebrates, Eema notices that a landslide has collapsed the usual entrance into the valley.
+Aladar rushes to warn Kron, who is attempting to force the herd to climb the rubble, unaware of the sheer drop on the other side.
+Kron sees the warning as a challenge for the position of herd leader and fights Aladar, until Neera intervenes.
+Fed up with Kron's cruelty, she and the herd leave with Aladar, while Kron stays behind to climb the rubble in an attempt to prove that Aladar's warning is false.

-The hungry Carnotaurus arrives, but Aladar rallies the herd to stand together and roar at it.
-Outnumbered, the Carnotaurus backs off, and attacks Kron instead.
-Aladar and Neera rush to save him, but fail to get there in time.
-Aladar manages to push the Carnotaurus over the edge of a cliff, to its death.
-He and Neera mourn Kron, then lead the herd to the Nesting Grounds.
-Sometime later, a new generation of dinosaurs hatches - among them Aladar and Neera's children - and the lemurs find more of their kind.
+The surviving Carnotaurus arrives and charges at the herd.
+Aladar rallies them into a group and outnumbers the Carnotaurus; it decides to go after the isolated Kron instead.
+Aladar and Neera rush to his aid, as Kron is mortally wounded.
+Aladar pushes the Carnotaurus towards the edge of the drop, where the ground gives way, causing the Carnotaurus to fall to its death.
+Aladar and Neera mourn for Kron's demise, and lead the herd to the Nesting Grounds.
+Some time later, a new generation of dinosaurs hatches, among them Aladar and Neera's children.
+The lemurs find more of their own kind, together embracing their new home.